Learning proper stroke prevention for seniors can help older adults live a longer and healthier lives.

-Most everyone has heard of a stroke, but there are a lot of mistaken perceptions of what a stroke actually is and what leads to one.
-It is important to know the facts so that you can keep yourself and your loved ones safe in an emergency situation.
+Most of everyone has heard of a stroke, but there are a lot of mistaken perceptions of what a stroke is and what leads to one.
+It is important to know the facts about what causes a stroke and stroke prevention for seniors so that you can keep yourself and your loved ones safe in an emergency situation.

 Strokes are currently the fourth leading cause of death in the United States, behind heart disease, cancer and lung disease.
-It is also a leading cause of disability, second only to Alzheimer’s.
+It is also a leading cause of brain and physical disability, second only to Alzheimer’s.

 The majority of people who experience strokes are 60 years old or older.
 There are both medical and lifestyle risk factors that can influence the likelihood that someone will experience a stroke, many of which you can change.